BCM-Neurosurgery/video-sync/README.md

 # Path to the input video file
 video_path: "/path/to/your/video.mp4"

-# Paths for the output video and audio files
+# Paths for the output files
-output_video_path: "/path/to/your/output/video_sliced.mp4"
-audio_output_path: "/path/to/your/output/valid_audio.wav"
-final_output_path: "/path/to/your/output/audio_video_aligned.mp4"

-# Directory to save plots
-plot_save_dir: "/path/to/your/output/plots"
+output_dir: "/path/to/output/dir"

 # Channel name for the audio data
 channel_name: "RoomMic2"

 # Whether to run in debug mode
 debug_mode: true

-# Path to save log files
-log_file_dir: "/path/to/your/output/logs"
 ```

 ### Running the Tool